MoBo Presents: The Perfect Cast

 MoBo Presents: The Perfect Cast EP Featuring Modern Baseball is the second EP by rock band Modern Baseball.

 Background

 On October 23, 2015, Modern Baseball released MOBO Presents: The Perfect Cast EP featuring Modern Baseball via Lame-O Records.
 The album was the first after a long wait since the band's previous full-length album You're Gonna Miss It All.
-Two singles were released from the album ("Revenge of the Nameless Ranger" and "The Thrash Particle").
+Two singles were released from the EP ("Revenge of the Nameless Ranger" and "The Thrash Particle").

+In 2025, the EP was rereleased as MOBO Presents: The Perfect Cast LP feat.
+Modern Baseball (30th Anniversary Ultimate Edition), which included the original 6 tracks from the EP, and 7 live recordings mixed by Jake Katz and mastered by Ian Farmer.

 PunkNews gave the album 4 out of 5 stars, describing the sound like a bridge between the band's first two studio albums.